 - prove that you were not paid by your employer during that period

-If you have been terminated, retaliated against, or discriminated against because you filed a wage claim, you are protected under FLSA and Florida law.
+If you have been terminated, retaliated against, or discriminated against because you filed a wage claim in Florida, you are protected under FLSA and Florida law.
 It can be beneficial to speak with an employment law attorney to determine if your wage complaint was the reason your employer took action against you.

-If you feel that you were wrongfully discharged because you filed a wage claim, take the time to speak to an experienced employment law attorney.
+If you feel that you were wrongfully discharged because you filed a wage claim in Florida, take the time to speak to an experienced employment law attorney.
 At Wenzel Fenton Cabassa, P.A., we can provide expert advice and help you understand your rights.
 Please access our free Wrongful Termination: When Firing Is Illegal guide today or call us to schedule your free consultation.